-The statistics for Pinterest are hard to ignore if you’re a business trying to reach female Generation Xers in the United States with a higher than average household income.
+The statistics for Pinterest are hard to ignore if you’re a business trying to reach female Generation Xers in the United States.
 Of course, you need amazing content they’re searching for to show up on their feed – no pressure.

 It’s where people go to watch videos or TV.
-Sometimes they don’t even know what they want to watch, but hours can pass before even realizing it.
+Sometimes they don’t even know what they want to watch, but hours can pass before they even realize it.
 Does this ever happen to you?

 Who’s Using YouTube?